Buddhabrot

 The Buddhabrot is the probability distribution over the trajectories of points that escape the Mandelbrot fractal.
-Its name reflects its pareidolic resemblance to classical depictions of Gautama Buddha, seated in a meditation pose with a forehead mark (tikka), a traditional topknot (ushnisha) and ringlet hair.
+Its name reflects its pareidolic resemblance to classical depictions of Gautama Buddha, seated in a meditation pose with a forehead mark (tika), a traditional oval crown (ushnisha), and ringlet of hair.

 Discovery

 The Buddhabrot rendering technique was discovered by Melinda Green, who later described it in a 1993 Usenet post to sci.fractals.

-Previous researchers had come very close to finding the precise Buddhabrot technique.
+Previous researchers had come very close to discovering the Buddhabrot.
 In 1988, Linas Vepstas relayed similar images to Cliff Pickover for inclusion in Pickover's then-forthcoming book Computers, Pattern, Chaos, and Beauty.
 This led directly to the discovery of Pickover stalks.
 Noel Griffin also implemented this idea in the 1993 "Mandelcloud" option in the Fractint renderer.
-However, these researchers did not filter out non-escaping trajectories required to produce the ghostly forms reminiscent of Hindu art.
-The inverse, "Anti-Buddhabrot" filter produces images similar to no filtering.
+However, these researchers did not filter out the non-escaping trajectories, and therefore the resulting images are not Buddhabrots.

 Green first named this pattern Ganesh, since an Indian co-worker "instantly recognized it as the god 'Ganesha' which is the one with the head of an elephant."
 The name Buddhabrot was coined later by Lori Gardi.